menu

 Demographics

-The education level of Lake Luzerne citizens is very high relative to the national average among all cities (21.84%): 37.55% of adults in Lake Luzerne have a bachelor's degree or even advanced degree.
+The population of Lake Luzerne is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.72% of adults in Lake Luzerne have a bachelor's degree or even advanced degree.

 The people who call Lake Luzerne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Luzerne residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lake Luzerne include Irish, Polish, Canadian, English, and Italian.
+Important ancestries of people in Lake Luzerne include Irish, Polish, English, Canadian, and French.

 The most common language spoken in Lake Luzerne is English.
 Other important languages spoken here include Italian and Polish.